-- Increase Access: Ensuring that local and regional applicants can easily identify and apply for the federal economic development resources that are best-suited for the specific needs of their projects.
+- Increase Access: Ensuring that local and regional applicants can easily identify and apply for the federal economic development resources that can best support their local priorities and objectives.

-- Reduce Administrative Burdens: Consolidating different administrative requirements that applicants are responsible to manage with each individual award of federal assistance (e.g., strategic planning, reporting).
+- Reduce Administrative Burdens: Working with federal interagency partners on guidance tools to help applicants navigate, and possibly consolidate different administrative requirements that are triggered by each individual award of federal assistance (e.g., strategic planning, reporting).

 - Cross-Agency Coordination (“Silo-Busting”)

 One of the primary objectives of EDI is to facilitate interagency coordination in order to enhance support for economically distressed communities and regions.
 To meet this objective, EDI will work with various Federal agencies to identify, modify and remove bureaucratic barriers (“silos”) in order to effectively facilitate: